Mirtia/CyberApocalypse-2023-WriteUps/Forensics/Roten/README.md

 ## Solution

 First of all, as always I exported the HTTP objects from the .pcap file using Wireshark by File → Export Objects → HTTP.
 Then I examined the files extracted.
-We can see that there is some obscure php code uploaded in one of the *mapping.php* files.
+We can see that there is some obscure php code uploaded in one of the *map-update(x)* files.

 ```php
 -----------------------------310973569542634246533468492466